 Investment in energy and infrastructure is key to the success of the Northern Powerhouse initiative, according to a director at Peel Environmental.

-Jane Gaston is the development director for Peel Environmental, part of the Peel Land & Property Group.
-The company is behind Protos a £700m flagship energy hub located within the Energy Innovation District in Cheshire.
+Jane Gaston is the development director for Peel Environmental, part of Peel L&P. The company is behind Protos a £700m flagship energy hub located within the Energy Innovation District in Cheshire.

 Gaston told Insider the Northern Powerhouse initiative had the potential to benefit the whole of the UK.

 “The government needs to look past boundaries and see how different parts of the country have diverse yet complementary strengths,” she said.
 “It’s not about the north booming at the expense of the south, it’s about all regions working together to make the UK prosper.

 “Peel’s heartland is the North of England and we’re very passionate about encouraging development and attracting investment.
 For us the Northern Powerhouse provides a platform for us to do business and we’re proud that many of the development sites in the government’s prospectus come under the Peel Group banner.
 We will always champion the North and it’s great to have an initiative that’s government backed.”

 Read the article in full below or on the Insider Media Limited website